-In the Information Age, terms like internet marketing, online marketing, digital marketing, and e-marketing get thrown around a lot.
+In the business world, terms like internet marketing, online marketing, digital marketing, and e-marketing get thrown around a lot.
 But what do they mean?

 Business owners know that marketing is essential.
 You can’t get customers unless they know your business exists.
 You have to tell them about your products and services.
 That’s what marketing is all about.

 You can hire someone to stand on a street corner holding a sign depicting your logo.
 That’s marketing.
 Distribute coupons so customers can receive discounts.
 That’s marketing too.
 So is taking out a newspaper or magazine ad.
 Even handing out your business card counts as marketing.